Choosing Online Therapy

 You may feel safer seeking out therapy online.
 Some of us feel vulnerable walking into therapy, the physical act of entering a building or even just going outside is enough to make your anxiety grow and for panic to set in.
 Choosing to have therapy online takes this away and gives you the control of knowing you feel safe in your own environment.

 Another benefit to online therapy is that you may find it difficult to find a private practitioner or centre that can meet your physical needs, you may be a wheelchair user or have impaired vision or hearing.
-If you are in your own home and comfortable in your own home, your physical needs will more or likely already being met.
+If you are in your own home and comfortable in your own home, it is likely that your physical needs are already being met.

 As you can see there is much positivity about using an online therapist but it can also present its own challenges (although I believe for each challenge we are presented with we have something to learn and in that respect does it not become a benefit?)